TrainingByPackt/Interactive-Data-Visualization-with-Python/README.md

 •	Introduce a variety of interactive functionality in your data visualizations<br>
 •	Know limitations and caveats of available interactive visualization libraries

-# The examples of this title have been implemented in Windows/Mac/Linux operating system.
+<b> The examples of this title have been implemented in Windows/Mac/Linux operating system.</b>

 # Software Requirements